thedivergentai/divergent_nodes/README.md

 *   The node needs the correct path to this executable (either the default path hardcoded in the script or provided via `koboldcpp_path`).
 *   You need the `.gguf` model file(s) you intend to use.
 *   For image input, you need the corresponding multimodal projector (`.gguf`) file specified in `mmproj_path`.
+*   The `requests` Python library must be installed (`pip install -r requirements.txt`).

-**How it Works:**
+**How it Works (Hybrid Launch + API + Caching):**

-The node starts the KoboldCpp process with configuration flags (like model path, GPU layers, context size).
-It then sends a JSON object containing the prompt, generation settings (temperature, max length, etc.), and optionally a Base64 encoded image to the process's standard input.
-KoboldCpp processes this input and writes the generated text to its standard output, which the node captures and returns.
+1.  **Launch/Cache:** When executed, the node checks if a KoboldCpp instance with the *exact same setup parameters* (model, GPU layers, context size, etc.) is already running in its cache.
+    *   **Cache Hit:** If a matching, responsive instance is found, it reuses that instance.
+    *   **Cache Miss:** If no matching instance is running, it terminates any *other* cached instance (to conserve resources) and launches a *new* KoboldCpp process in the background using the current setup parameters.
+It finds a free port for the API and waits for the API to become ready.
+The new process is then added to the cache.
+2.  **API Call:** The node prepares a JSON payload containing the generation parameters (prompt, image, temperature, max length, etc.).
+3.  **Image Handling:** If an image is provided via `image_optional`, it's converted to a Base64 string and included in the JSON payload under the `"images"` key.
+The prompt text is automatically formatted to indicate an image is attached.
+4.  **Request:** The JSON payload is sent via HTTP POST to the `/api/v1/generate` endpoint of the (cached or newly launched) KoboldCpp instance.
+5.  **Response:** The node receives the JSON response from the API, extracts the generated text, and returns it.
+6.  **Cleanup:** When ComfyUI exits normally, a cleanup function attempts to terminate all KoboldCpp processes launched and cached by this node. **Note:** If ComfyUI crashes or is force-killed, cached processes might remain running and require manual termination.

 **Inputs:**

-*   **Setup Arguments (Passed via CLI):**
+*   **Setup Arguments (Used for Launching/Caching):**
     *   `koboldcpp_path` (STRING): Full path to your `koboldcpp_cu12.exe` (or equivalent).
 Defaults to a common location but should be verified.
     *   `model_path` (STRING): Full path to the primary `.gguf` model file.
     *   `gpu_acceleration` (COMBO): Select the GPU backend ("None", "CuBLAS", "CLBlast", "Vulkan").
 Defaults to "CuBLAS".
 Note: CLBlast defaults to platform/device 0 0; use `extra_cli_args` for others.